Skip to content

 key Optional[str]

-A unique identifier for this observable (used for debugging).
-If None, will be set to "" and updated in set_name.
+A unique identifier for this observable (used for debugging and serialization).
+If None, will be set to "" and updated in set_name when used as a class attribute.

 None